GNU epsilon -- an extensible programming language: Syntactic extensions: the personality

 As a natural consequence of this design, in \EPSILONONE we may use the same symbol as a key for different state environments, for example the global environment and the procedure table, and use the same name for a global non-procedure and a procedure: the possibility of using the same name as key for two (or more) distinct state environments is what distinguishes a so-called \TDEF{Lisp-2}, such as Common Lisp, from a \TDEF{Lisp-1}, such as Scheme \cite{lisp-1-vs-lisp-2}.

 The \textit{Symbols} section in the source code would be straightforward except for \EPSILONZERO's painful lack of records, which at this point we still have to simulate with buffers.
-Only from this point on we can find instances symbol literals in the source, such as \CODE{(e0:value foo)}: in the Scheme implementation of \EPSILONZERO from Phase~\BOOTSTRAPPHASE{ii}, \CODE{e0:value} is a Scheme macro which, at Scheme macroexpansion time, generates an interned symbol using the functionality above.
-The same holds for string literals in the \textit{Strings} section above, but the case of symbols is much more remarkable due to their greater complexity, and due to a global structure being involved.
+Only from this point on we can find instances of symbol literals in the source, such as \CODE{(e0:value foo)}: in the Scheme implementation of \EPSILONZERO from Phase~\BOOTSTRAPPHASE{ii}, \CODE{e0:value} is a Guile macro which generates a whatever object at Scheme macroexpansion time, calling the functionality above for named symbols.
+The same holds for string literals in the \textit{Strings} section above, but the case of symbols is much more remarkable due to their greater complexity and due to a global structure being involved.